Steering Groups (National)

 Public Relations Steering Group

-The PR Steering Group coordinates and manages SAL’s quarterly magazine.
+The PR Steering Group coordinates and manages SAL’s magazine.

 Human Resources Steering Group